iswarya15/JS_PLAYGROUND/Functional Programming/readme.md

 ## Currying

+We can call a function with `fewer arguments` than it _expects_.
+It _returns a function_ that takes the `remaining arguments`.

-In the below curried function, we are _passing one parameter at a time_.
+In the below example, we have created a function that takes one argument and returns a function.The `returned function` remembers the first argument via **Closure**.

 ```
 const curriedMultiply = (a) => (b) => a * b;